wp-plugins/avchat-3/readme.txt

 == Description ==

-The Community Lite video chat plugin for WordPress adds group video chat, rich text chat with emoticons and YouTube videos, file sharing, public and private chat rooms, music rooms and more to your WordPress website.
+The Community Lite video chat plugin for WordPress adds group video chat, rich text chat with emoticons and YouTube videos, file sharing, public and private chat rooms, music rooms and more to your WordPress website by integrating AVChat - the powerful video chat platform.

-All the features can be enabled or disabled for each user group in your website.
-For example members can have access to video chat while visitors might not.
-It’s up to you to decide what each user role can do in the video chat.

-Ads can be shown around the chat to increase web site revenues or you can charge a monthly membership fee (3rd party plugin required) for access to the video chat.

-NEW 2.0 VERSION JANUARY 2015: All new backend interface with direct access to the video chat, a new feedback form, detailed descriptions for each option and tabbed backend menu for easier navigation.

- ★★★★ 2000+ clients already use AVChat on their WordPress websites ★★★★

- ★★★★ 5 STAR RATING on wordpress.org, check out the reviews below: ★★★★

- * "What a great experience, from discovering a plugin that did exactly what I needed, to a team that goes way above and beyond helping me get set up" by *mindbodyseries*
- * "Wow, I'd like to give a five-star to AVChat" by *icndream*
- * "The service is second to none" by  *pssawhney*

-Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>

-This plugin requires <a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat</a> for the video chat part.
-AVChat is a powerful video chat platform.
-It supports rooms, public and private video chat, moderators, private messages and more.

 This plugin will take care of :